Stories can trick you sometimes and movies are stories.

 Hully Shit!
 I'll never complain about MY Mother again!

-Rose tries to elude the cop, racing on slippery wet mountain roads, scaring the living crap out of Sharon, who screams in terror all the while.
+Rose tries to elude the cop, speeding on a slippery wet mountain road, scaring the living crap out of Sharon, who understandably screams in terror all the while.
 So far we have no love for the borderline insane Rose and it's pretty easy to see why Sharon is having these damn nightmares.

-As Rose drives the high-speed SUV through the woods and twisty mountain road, she decides to NOT watch the road and instead, focus her attention on her daughter - while driving at high speed on a wet loopy road - to assure Sharon that, just as soon as we get you to the abandoned ghost town that Gives You Nightmares, everything will be fine!
+As Rose drives the high-speed SUV through the woods, she decides to NOT watch the twisty mountain road and instead, focus her attention on her daughter - while driving at high speed on wet cliffside pavement - to assure Sharon that, just as soon as we get you to the Abandoned Ghost Town that Gives You Nightmares, everything will be fine!

-This news makes Sharon scream even louder and Rose finally looks up in time to narrowly miss hitting a pedestrian, crashes the SUV, and it's lights out.
+This news makes Sharon cry even louder and Rose finally looks up in time to narrowly miss hitting a pedestrian, crashes the SUV, and it's lights out.

 Rose gets out of her SUV to find herself in a place grey from air pollution, where you can only see a few yards in any direction, and ash continuously floats down from the sky like snow.
 Her vehicle, which should be wrapped around something stands alone on the road.
 As Rose walks around the town of Silent Hill, we come to understand that she might be dead.